 Secure Carpark, like any employer, is responsible for the careless acts of its employees while they are doing their job.
 So, if there was damage to your car and to you personally from the actions of the tow truck driver, Secure Carpark should be expected to compensate you.
 Depending on what state...Read more »

 Simple real estate purchases, like those of a private home, are commonly completed without legal representation.
 The real estate agents and bankers are familiar with the contracts and if there is nothing complex it often works fine.
-To be clear though, none of those "experts" are lawyers and none...Read more »
+To be clear though, none of those "experts" are lawyers...Read more »

 A landowner has 60 acres he wants to subdivide into a minor development.
 It has been zoned AG for 21 years.
 The other landowners own and maintain the private road which he uses for access.
 He wants to have the property re-zoned to AR for a subdivision.
 The road is not county maintained.
 The...
 Read more »